golemfactory/golem-contracts/README.md

 # PoC contents
 * *GNT* token
-* *GNTB* for missing parts of ERC20 interface and modified ERC667 implementation
+* *GNTB* for missing parts of ERC20 interface and modified ERC667 implementation (audited)
-* *GNTDeposit* that implements timelocked deposits and deposit burning
+* *GNTDeposit* that implements timelocked deposits and deposit burning (audited)
-* *GNTPaymentChannels* for small payments to Concent
+* *GNTPaymentChannels* for small payments to Concent (work in progress, not audited)

 # Requirements
 * python3 (for tests)